marinct/ng-lightning/demo/src/app/components/demo/icons/API.md

 ### Input

-  * `iconName: string`: The Lightning Design System name of the icon.
+  * `iconName: string`: The name of the icon.
 Names are written in the format 'utility:down' where 'utility' is the category, and 'down' is the specific icon to be displayed.
   * `variant?: 'default' | 'warning' | 'error'`: The variant changes the appearance of a utility icon.
 Accepted variants include inverse, warning and error.
 Use the inverse variant to implement a white fill in utility icons on dark backgrounds.
   * `size: 'x-small' | 'small' | 'large'`: The size of the icon.
 Options include xx-small, x-small, small, medium, or large.
 This value defaults to medium.
   * `svgClass: string | string[] = ''`: Extra class(es) you want to apply to SVG element.